younata/coz-e/src/build_log/chapter_5.md

 In this chapter, only the interior faces of the fuselage sides will be glassed.
 The exterior faces will be glassed in chapter 7, when the fuselage is assembled.

-Current Status (Late November, 2022): FJ* jigs complete. fuselage side forms complete.
+Current Status (Early December, 2022): FJ* jigs complete. fuselage side forms complete.
 Upper longerons complete.
 Fuselage side panels are cut and in place.
 Fuselage spacers are installed.
-Fuselage sides have been glassed, and the upper longerons are installed and glassed.
+Fuselage sides have been glassed, and the upper longerons are installed, and nearly finished glassing.

 ## FJ* Jigs